Modern slavery statement

-Anti-Slavery Policy which confirms our commitment to the Modern Slavery Act 2015, requires staff to carry out due diligence of suppliers and engage in training.
+Ethics Code - which confirms our commitment to the Modern Slavery Act 2015, requires staff to carry out due diligence of suppliers and engage in training.

 Whistleblowing Policy which encourages staff to report concerns including any related to modern slavery/trafficking and child or forced labour.
 This includes the provision of an anonymous third party Whistleblowing Helpline.

 Human Rights Policy which includes a specific commitment to adhere to the provisions of the United Nations Universal Declaration of Human Rights and the Convention on the Rights of the Child.
 Article Four of the United Nations Universal Declaration of Human Rights specifically prohibits slavery and the slave trade in all their forms.

 TOG educates its staff to recognise the risks of modern slavery and human trafficking in our business and supply chains.
 Through our training, employees (particularly in parts of the business which manage our supply chain) are encouraged to identify and report any potential breaches of the Act or suspicions of anti-slavery and human trafficking within the TOG supply chain.
 TOG liaises with and engages third parties, e.g. law firms, to assist in the training of its employees regarding modern slavery and human trafficking.